teleclimber/deno-sandbox-tests/README.md

 Test 17 OK: denied: local absolute dynamic import of TS from remote
 ```

-Note that test numbers are just the index of each test in the array of tests.
+Note that _test numbers_ are just the index of each test in the array of tests.
 If you add or remove a test, test numbers of subsequent tests will change.
 Don't depend on test numbers alone in your notes or bug reports.
 Use the full description of a test instead.

 # Inner Workings

 The node runtime starts up a dummy remote server on localhost, then iterates over the set of tests.

-For each test it creates a temporary directory where all local file ops will take place then it works through the test's data.
+For each test it creates a temporary directory where all local file ops will take place.
+Then it works through the test's data.

-Here is a sample test:

 ## Test Data